-Below is a mix of blogs from the early days and overflow text
+Below you can find a mix of blogs from the early days and overflow text

 from later trustee reports which we thought might add to the

-picture of who we are - and to remind us where we started.
+picture of who we are - and which serves to remind us where we started.

 12th December 2019

 Initially the below formed part of the 18-19 Trustee Report but ultimately we felt it made the report a little…wordy!
 So, read on to find out more about our 2018-19 year.

 Initially, the board chose to place greater focus on familiarising itself with the LGBTI+ landscape, which is a smaller setting with fewer organisations than the environmental landscape.